nvanderperren/KP-TRACKS-mediawiki/Settings.md

 # Settings

-All settings should be changes in the file `LocalSettings.php`.
+All settings should be changed in the file `LocalSettings.php`.
 This file is in the root folder of the application.

 ## Contents